xrdocs/ncs5500/_tutorials/ncs-5500-fabric-migration.md

 </pre>
 </div>

+Very likely you'll have to update the firmware for the new v2 parts and reload them to make it active.

 ## Other show commands you could use

 In no specific order, you could have a look at the output of the following additional show command before and after the software upgrade and hardware migration.